 Made In Occupied Japan

-Let’s take a look at bottom of the saucer.
+Let’s take a look at bottom of the cup saucer.
 One of the most rare and highly collectible stamps (at least in the North American market) reads, “Occupied Japan.”

 How To Begin Collecting

 Anyone who wishes to delve into the world of collectible bone china must first be armed with the basic knowledge of who the manufacturers are.
 This can be quite daunting because there are numerous makers.
 But the majority of those who produced bone china deemed collectible are British and French and that shortens the list considerably.
+Whether you collect individual pieces, or search for a particular tea set, the hobby can be richly rewarding.

 Before we look specifically at manufacturers let’s make some personal decisions.
 Ask yourself the following questions: